project-akri/akri/docs/development.md

 ### General Principles

 + Akri uses English
-+ Akri is written principally in Rust and Rust [Naming](https://rust-lang.github.io/api-guidelines/naming.html) conventions are used
++ Akri is written principally in Rust, and Rust [naming](https://rust-lang.github.io/api-guidelines/naming.html) conventions are used
 + Types need not be included in names unless ambiguity would result
 + Shorter, simpler names are preferred